Sage-Bionetworks-Challenges/cnb-tools/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea or request a new feature.
+about: Have an idea for a new feature?
+Please share 🤝
 title: '[Feature] <title>'
 labels: feature
 assignees: vchung